jrudolph/better-future-exceptions/README.md

-POC for better exception reporting for futures (macro-based)
+Demo for better exception reporting for futures (macro-based)

 When futures fail exceptions often contain too little context to determine the path of composition leading to the error.
 This is a proof-of-concept how to use static source code